Weekly Story Time

 Li'l Bookworms, Ages 0-4--Thursday mornings at 10 am

-We also provide other Story Times that are enjoyed by students from Charlotte, Perry and Sipayik Schools.
+We also host monthly field trips to the library during the school year that are enjoyed by younger students from Charlotte, Pembroke, Perry and Sipayik Schools.

 New Graphic Novels